leela-zero/leela-zero/autogtp/README.md

 ## How to compile AutoGTP - Ubuntu and macOS

-Just follow main instructions : cmake will compile both autogtp and leelaz binaries in build subdirectory.
+Just follow [main instructions](https://github.com/wonderingabout/leela-zero#i-just-want-to-run-leela-zero-right-now-main-instructions) : cmake will compile both autogtp and leelaz binaries in build subdirectory.

 You don't need to do anything else.

 ## How to compile AutoGTP using Visual Studio - Windows

+--- NOTE FOR GCP : these instructions for windows may be outdated, i am not familiar with windows compile so i didnt modify them----

 You have to download and install Qt and Qt VS Tools.
 You only need QtCore to run.
 Locate a copy of curl.exe and gzip.exe (a previous Leela release package